hack-earth/manifesto/README.md

 mechanical MAs.

 For example, a Principal needs a UI component for creating a to-do item.
 She begins writing some high-level documentation for this component.
-An MA integrated into her IDE suggests an open source component (written by a Peer) with documentation textually similar to what the Principal has written so far, and with quality scores and open-source license that meet the Principal's filters.
+An MA integrated into her development environment suggests an open source component (written by a Peer) with documentation textually similar to what the Principal has written so far, and with quality scores and open-source license that meet the Principal's filters.
 The Principal examines the open source component and decides that although it doesn't perfectly fit her needs, it is a good starting point.
 She clones the component, edits its documentation to describe a variation that she wants, flags it as needing assistance with 3 assistance value points, and moves on to something else.
 (She doesn't change the 12-hour deadline that she uses as her default for assistance.)

 A Freelancer who has worked with the original component before and who meets the Principal's freelance reputation filter (and whose principal reputation filter was met by the Principal), is